Cadillac Historic District

-Primarily residential, nearly 70% of the contributing structures in the Courthouse Hill Historic District were built prior to 1910 and are mostly wood frame, single-family homes.
+Primarily residential, nearly 70% of the contributing structures in the Cadillac Historic District were built prior to 1910 and are mostly wood frame, single-family homes.
 Many are larger, Victorian-style residences built by the lumber barons and prominent businessmen that helped establish Cadillac in the 1870s.

-The Historic District Commission (HDC) is responsible for maintaining the historic integrity of Cadillac's historic districts.
+The Historic Districts Commission (HDC) is responsible for maintaining the historic integrity of Cadillac's historic districts.
 This is accomplished through public education and outreach efforts, along with review and approval of construction projects impacting the exterior of historic structures.
-The HDC publishes a quarterly newsletter to provide information on various current and historical topics for property owners and residents of the Courthouse Hill Historic District.
+The HDC publishes a quarterly newsletter to provide information on various current and historical topics for property owners and residents of the Cadillac Historic District.

 The HDC is filled by seven members, one of whom must be a registered architect if possible, and commissioners serve for three-year terms.
 HDC meetings are held on the second Monday of each month at 5:00 p.m. in the council chambers at the City Offices.

-Want to Renovate a Home in the Courthouse Hill Historic District?
+Want to Renovate a Home in the Cadillac Historic District?

 The exterior alteration, addition, or removal of existing elements where there is a change in the design, materials, or general appearance of any property within the historic district will be subject to approval by the HDC.
 General routine maintenance will not require HDC approval.
 To apply for HDC approval of your project, fill out a Construction Activity Application.

-In 2006, the HDC developed the Courthouse Hill Historic District Design Guidelines to help property owners maintain the historic integrity of their homes.
+In 2006, the HDC developed the Cadillac Historic District Design Guidelines to help property owners maintain the historic integrity of their homes.
 The guidelines are also for use by design professionals and contractors as they prepare rehabilitation plans for structures in the historic district.

 If you have any questions regarding the historic districts of Cadillac, the HDC, or the design guidelines, please contact the Community Development Department at (231) 775-0181.